-If the cooking stove is to be shut down for long periods i.e. during summer months or if the appliance is in a second home that is not used all the time, precautions should be taken to avoid damage from condensation and corrosion.
+If the stove is to be shut down for long periods i.e. during summer months or if the appliance is in a second home that is not used all the time, precautions should be taken to avoid damage from condensation and corrosion.

-First ensure that the cooking stove is fully cleaned and all ash removed.
-The ovens and hotplate can then be treated with a light coating of flax oil to help prevent moisture damaging the surfaces.
-The air control is to be left in the open position (Figure 5), the doors slightly ajar, and the bolster lid left raised to allow for ventilation.
+First ensure that the stove is fully cleaned and all ash removed.
+The hotplate can then be treated with a light coating of flax oil to help prevent moisture damaging the surface.
+The air control is to be left in the open position (Figure 5) and the doors slightly ajar to allow for ventilation.